zach-lau/CalgaryHacks2019/README.md

 ...

-The neural net (src/root) takes this in and outputs another txt file with directions for plows in the forom shown below.
+The genetic algorithm (src/root) takes this in and outputs another txt file with directions for plows in the forom shown below.

 Node1 Node2 Node3 ...